top of page

 In May 2022, I was honoured to be invited to appear at the International Pop Overthrow Festival at The Cavern Club in Liverpool where my home-recorded LP, The Book On Love, was launched, also on Subjangle.

-I am recording my new album, Plainsongs, with my band, again on analogue tape, at New Cut Studios in Bristol in March 2023.
+Plainsongs, recorded with my band, again on analogue tape, at New Cut Studios in Bristol in March 2023, followed in June 2023.
+An expanded 50 track version was released as a free download on Bandcamp on 4th October 2024.

 All my albums are available for streaming and download from Bandcamp.
 Most are available on Spotify.